ElinaFF/PICO/splits.md

 After this step, starts the creation of classification designs.
 With each 'class' column the user chose, this section updates and displays the possibilities (original classes are separated from each other by '__').
 Only one class can be selected to be designated by a label.
 The user has to name the new group of classes by defining a label.
-Once it is filled, clicking on the '*Add*' button will adde this new design to the setup of the experiment and clear the fields.
+Once it is filled, clicking on the '*Add*' button will add this new design to the setup of the experiment and clear the fields.
 The user can then repeat the process to define a new design.
 The '*Reset*' button in the block of defined classification designs will erase all design already defined.

 All the designs will be run with the same: